texttechnologylab/textimager-corpus2wiki/wikidition/WikiditionAnnotator/README.md

 - Info-box with information about the text
 - Function to mark Words based on their annotations

-The Extension is based on the [MediaWiki Extension](https://www.mediawiki.org/wiki/Extension:SimpleTooltip).
+The Extension is based on the Mediawiki Extension [Simple Tooltip](https://www.mediawiki.org/wiki/Extension:SimpleTooltip).

 ## Registered Hooks